We offer the Chartered Manager Degree Apprenticeship at our site in Canary Wharf, London.

 - Ethical, sustainable and responsible business

 - Digital marketing

 - Introduction to a professional project

 Delivered over three years and three months for apprentices following the full undergraduate degree.
 Experienced managers may be able to start at stage 2 or 3 in recognition of their prior equivalent professional and/or academic learning.
 Typically, apprentices attend one day per week.

-The programme is work based and, as such, is subject to the apprentice being employed by an organisation throughout the duration of the programme.
+The programme is work-based and, as such, is subject to the apprentice being employed by an organisation throughout the duration of the programme.
 The employer must confirm apprentices comply with the apprentice eligibility criteria including funding requirements.
 Apprentices may be eligible for direct entry onto stage 2 or 3 of the programme; this is subject to accredited prior learning and/or prior experiential learning.
 Employers and/or potential apprentices should contact the University direct for further information.

-Enrolment is in September 2017 (although this may be varied to meet the needs of the employer).
+To get more information about enrolment dates, please contact email@example.com (enrolment dates may be varied to meet the needs of the employer).